Church safety communication

 Quiet enough for the sanctuary.
 Structured enough for the parking lot.

 Start with TEXT for duty-aware SMS coordination.
-See the capability matrix for how it compares to common alternatives, then pricing when you are ready to plan tiers and add-ons.
+See the product comparison for how it compares to common alternatives, then pricing when you are ready to pick Small, Medium, or Large.

 Church security coordinator managing team updates during a worship service